In/Tension with Raven Davis

 “Spirituality,” notes Halifax-based mutli-hypenate Raven Davis, “has allowed me another access point to regulate the harm that indigenous and black and disabled people often experience in galleries, curatorial spaces, and institutions.”

-In episode eight of In/Tension, Anishinaabe artist, curator, and educator, Raven Davis joins host Neil Price for a conservation around art and activism.
+In episode eight of In/Tension, Anishinaabe artist, curator, and educator, Raven Davis joins host Neil Price for a conversation around art and activism.
 Here the artist discusses their mother’s influence on their artistic journey, connections between art and spirituality, the hateful responses to their Sobey Art Prize-nominated performance It’s Not Your Fault, 2016, and eventually embracing the role of the activist-artist.

 Courtesy Raven Davis.